tellor-io/layer/adr/adr2002 - nonces for bridging.md

 @themandalore
 @tkernell
+@brendaloya

 ## Changelog

 - 2024-02-21: initial version
 - 2024-02-26: unbonding period
 - 2024-04-04: clarity in background
+- 2024-08-04: clean up

 ## Context

-Allowing users to request old data can create optionality in the data used in other protocols (e.g. allowing users to request old price data for their benefit instead of the latest available).
+Nonces can help keep track of the order that data is added to Layer and the validator updates to the bridge.
+Keeping track of this order is important because allowing users to request old data can create optionality in the data used in other protocols (e.g. allowing users to request old price data for their benefit instead of the latest available).
 This raised the question, should Layer allow older signed data to be pushed after newer signed data?
-To make it transparent or not allow it nonces are needed to keep track of when data is created.
+To make it transparent (or not allow it) when this is happening, nonces are needed to keep track of when data is created.

+The order of the validator set updates is also very important because it helps maintain a list of validators that are still bonded and active.
+While blobstream has used nonces to track the order of these important pieces, in Layer we have opted to use timestamps as described below for oracle data attestations and validator set changes.

 ### Data attestations